 What Part of My Car Insurance Covers Scratches?

 Comprehensive insurance protects you against non-collision incidents.
-If your car is scratched with keys, for instance, this is a vandalism incident, which falls under comprehensive coverage, as does fire, water damage and theft, sources of loss and damage that don’t involve hitting another car.
+If your car is scratched with keys, for instance, this is a vandalism incident, which falls under comprehensive coverage, as does fire, water damage, theft, sources of loss, and damage that doesn’t involve hitting another car.

 How Do Car Insurance Deductibles Work?

 If you do have collision or comprehensive coverage on your policy and the incident that scratched your car is covered under one of these sections, then the insurance company will pay for repairs in excess of your deductible limit.
 When you purchase this coverage, you elect to commit to a level of payment that you will assume in the case of an accident.
 This is the deductible.
 The lower the deductible amount, the more expensive your premium will be.

 For example, if you have a scratch that will cost $500 to repair, with a $250 deductible limit, you will pay the first $250 and your insurance company will pay the other $250.
 If you chose a $1,000 deductible, then you will bear the entire cost of the repair, since it doesn’t meet the threshold.

 Again, if a fault in the damage incident is assigned to someone else, you may have your deductible waived.
 This may even apply if the person who caused the damage is unknown.
 Reporting incidents to your insurer promptly is key.
 Generally, at-fault claims may increase your premiums overall if the incidents exceed your insurance company’s rules.
 Incidents that aren’t your fault generally don’t affect your car insurance costs.